MosenzonTal/ShopInClick/README.md

 ### Back-End ###

-the server listens to port 3000 and expose the following ● REST APIs :
+the server listens to port 3000 and expose the following ● REST APIs :<br>

-○ Get All products - Returns a list of all items in the inventory.
+○ Get All products - Returns a list of all items in the inventory. <br>
- ○ Get Single Product By ID - Find item by ID and return the item details from the inventory.
+ ○ Get Single Product By ID - Find item by ID and return the item details from the inventory. <br>
  ○ Update Cart Items - update the number of items in the cart.
 ○ Add Product to Cart - Add a new item to the cart.
 ○ Remove Product - remove item from cart.